Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

 asyncio.run(main())

-First, execute the above server script, then launch MMDAgent-EX with Example.
-Once launched, if you speak into the microphone, the CG agent will lip-sync and play back that voice.
-If it does not work well, please check your audio device settings.
+Run the server script above, then start MMDAgent-EX from Example.
+Once running, speak into the microphone and the CG agent will play the audio with lip-sync.
+If it does not work, check your audio device settings.

 Plugin_Remote_EnableServer=true